 The New Deal work programs helped develop outdoor recreation sites across the U.S. The Civilian Conservation Corps (CCC) organized young men from 18 to 25 into companies and dispatched them across the U.S. to live and work in remote areas.

-Using local materials, like timber and stone, each was worked by hand.
+Each was worked by hand using local materials, like timber and stone.
 In some parks, like Bastrop and Palo Duro, wood shops constructed furniture for the interiors.

 The Best Texas State Park Lodges and Cabins

 Find the best Texas State Park lodges and cabins across the state, from the East Texas Piney Woods to the rugged mountains in West Texas.